mhowsden/motto-lotto/README.md

 motto-lotto
 ===========

-a super simple random quote picker
+a super simple random quote picker with some quotes built in